michael-dean-haynie/ssn/readme.md

 ### Requirements
 1. PHP >= 7.0.0
+2. PHP Composer
-2. A local MySQL server instance
+3. A local MySQL server instance

 ### Application Setup

 1. Clone this repo: https://github.com/michael-dean-haynie/ssn.git
 2. Check out _master_
-3. From the project root, in terminal/cmd run "composer install" (alternatively you can checkout the "no-composer" branch that includes all the dependencies allowing you to skip this step.)
+3. From the project root, in terminal/cmd run "**composer install**"
 4. Save /.env.example as /.env
 5. Initialize DB and DB user for the application by running  /database/create\_db\_and\_user.sql
-6. From the project root, use laravel's command line tool 'artisan' to run the schema migrations "php artisan migrate"
+6. From the project root, use laravel's command line tool 'artisan' to run the schema migrations "**php artisan migrate**"
-7. From the project root, serve the application by running "php artisan serve"
+7. From the project root, serve the application by running "**php artisan serve**"
 8. In a browser navigate to http://localhost:8000 to verify that the application is indeed being served.

 ## API Description